Sexuality in older age

 Sexuality in older age concerns the sexual drive, sexual activity, interests, orientation, intimacy, self-esteem, behaviors, and overall sexuality of people in middle age and old age, and the social perceptions concerning sexuality in older age.
 Older people engage in a variety of sexual acts from time to time for a variety of reasons.
 Desire for intimacy does not disappear with age, yet there are many restrictions placed on the elderly preventing sexual expressions and discouraging the fulfillment of sexual needs.
-Sexuality in older age is often considered a taboo, yet it is considered to be quite a healthy practice; however, this stigma can affect how older individuals experience their sexuality.
+Sexuality in older age is often considered taboo, yet it is considered to be quite a healthy practice; however, this stigma can affect how older individuals experience their sexuality.
 While the human body has some limits on the maximum age for reproduction, sexual activity can be performed or experienced well into the later years of life.

 Physical changes

 Both male and female libidos tend to decline with increasing age, and women tend to lose their libido faster than men.
-However, desire for sexual activity is not lost completely.
+However, the desire for sexual activity is not lost completely.
 Neither does it decrease for everyone.
 Menopause, a female biological process, has been linked to a loss of interest in sexual activity and to a desensitization of the genital area.
 In some cases, vaginal penetration can be painful for older women (see, for example, vaginismus).
-Vaginal atrophy is another example of a bodily change in women that may make penetration painful, characterized by the thinning of vaginal walls.
-However, with the advent of hormone replacement therapy (HRT) treatments, the effects of menopause have lessened and women have more opportunities to continue experiencing a pleasurable and active sex life.
+However, with the advent of hormone replacement therapy (HRT) treatments, the effects of menopause have lessened and women have more opportunities to continue experiencing an active sex life.
 Similarly, treatments for erectile dysfunction can make it possible for men to enjoy sexual activity again.